DamiaV/Jenealogio2/README.md

 # Privacy

-This app does not and will never send your data and files anywhere or to anyone.
+This app does not and will never sell your data and files nor send them anywhere or to anyone.
 You keep full control of your data and files.

 # Requirements